nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 4. The `kid` header MUST be a DID URL and MUST resolve to a verificationMethod in the DID Document.
 The DID part of the DID URL MUST match the `iss` field.
 5. The `sub` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
 6. The `aud` field MUST match the DID of the Authorization Server.
 7. The `iat` field MUST be present and contain a valid unix timestamp.
-It MUST be before the current time.
+It MUST be before the the current time (time at which the JWT is processed).
 8. The `exp` field MUST be present and contain a valid unix timestamp.
-It MUST be after the current time.
+It MUST be after the current time (time at which the JWT is processed).
 9. The difference between the `exp` and `iat` fields MUST be equal or less than 5 seconds.
 10. The `jti` field MUST be present and contain a string that is unique for each access token request.

-### 4.3 JSON format requirements
+### 4.3 JSON-LD format requirements

 1. The assertion MUST be a valid JSON object according to §4.10 the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].
 2. The proof of the VP MUST be a valid [JSONWebSignature2020] object.
 Additional requirements for the proof object:
    1. The `challenge` field MUST be a string that is unique for each token request.
    2. The `domain` field MUST be a DID under control of the Authorization Server.
    3. The `verificationMethod` field MUST be a DID URL.
-   4. The id part of the DID in the `verificationMethod` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
+   4. The ID part of the DID in the `verificationMethod` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
    5. The `created` field MUST be present and contain a valid ISO8601 formatted date string.
-It MUST be before the current time.
+It MUST be before the current time (time at which the assertion is processed).
    6. The `expires` field MUST be present and contain a valid ISO8601 formatted date string.
-It MUST be after the current time.
+It MUST be after the current time (time at which the assertion is processed).
    7. The difference between the `expires` and `created` fields MUST be equal or less than 5 seconds.

 ### 4.4 Preventing Token Replay

-The Authorization Server MUST reject any request that uses the unique value (`jti` or `challenge`) that has been used before.
+The Authorization Server MUST reject any request that uses the a value for `jti` (JWT proofs) or `challenge` (JSON Web Proofs) that has been used before.
 This approach has been chosen over the `nonce` field because there's no initial request to get a nonce from the Authorization Server.
 The Authorization Server MUST store the unique value for 10 seconds and MUST reject any request that uses a unique value that has been used before.
 The 10 seconds is based on the 5-second clock skew and the 5-second maximum difference between the expires and issued fields.